Svendolin/All-about-PHP/readme.md

 🟡 **EXPORT SQL-CONTENT - PHPMyAdmin (Usually used as a backup):**

-8. "Export" > (Export selected pieces) as a Backup for safety > "OK"
+1. "Export" > (Export selected pieces) as a Backup for safety:
+ * Exportmethod "angepasst" for more options:
+ * "Objekterstellungsoptionen" = "Create Table" should be checked
+ * "Datenerstellungsoptionen" = "TRUNCATE" = doesnt have to be checked (proves files of existance)
+ * "Ausgabe" = "Safe data as file" should be checked as well
+ 2. "OK" to export as an SQL

 <br />